 The Master of Advanced Studies in Transitional Justice, Human Rights and the Rule of Law (MTJ) combines comprehensive theoretical expertise with practical perspectives.
-It puts particular emphasis on providing individualized guidance and one-to-one counselling via personalized academic mentoring, career coaching, internships, tutorials and training for international employment.
+It puts particular emphasis on providing individualized guidance and one-to-one counselling via personalized academic mentoring.

 Luis Guillermo Pineda Rodas